marsyas/website/tutorial/tutorial.rst

 the program can be executed simply by using its name, e.g. with a command::

     marsyas-run

+In the following examples, substitute the above with whatever command is suitable for your system and installation of Marsyas.

 Executing this program without any arguments (options) should print the following output::